electronfriends/wemp/README.md

 No, the services are installed separately from Wemp and remain in place when Wemp is uninstalled.

-### Why does the autostart option reset after updates?

-This is a known issue with Electron Forge, for which we've opened an [issue](https://github.com/electron/forge/issues/3333).

 ### Can I use specific service versions?

-Not yet, but it is planned.
+Not yet, but it is planned for future versions.

 ## Thanks to